JerryI/wljs-docs/docs/frontend/Advanced/executables.md

 The result will be the same.

 ## As a way to execute expressions on frontend
-Using it together with `Hold` or `FrontEndOnly` forces Wolfram Kernel to send the expression as it is to the frontend (browser), where it will be executed entirely by WLJS.
+Using it together with `Offload` (or `Hold`) or `FrontEndOnly` forces Wolfram Kernel to send the expression as it is to the frontend (browser), where it will be executed entirely by WLJS.

 One can you very far for that.
 For example, this entire animation is created in this manner and no communication with Wolfram Kernel happens